awsdocs/aws-systems-manager-user-guide/doc_source/fleet-monitoring.md

 # Monitoring instance performance<a name="fleet-monitoring"></a>

-You can use AWS Systems Manager Fleet Manager \(Fleet Manager\) to view performance data about your instances in real\-time\.
+You can use Fleet Manager, a capability of AWS Systems Manager, to view performance data about your instances in real\-time\.
 The performance data is retrieved from performance counters\.

 The following performance counters are available in Fleet Manager:
 + CPU utilization